 - Estimate activity resources and duration needed to complete the task

 Creating a timeline will put the project on the right track, but the importance of project management lies in task monitoring and execution.

 Quality Control: Process and Benefits

-There are strong reasons for why use project management for quality control as well.
-For, while projects may be planned and monitored through its execution, a project manager cannot wait for customer reviews on quality after the project closes.
+There are strong reasons why use project management for quality control as well.
+For, while projects may be planned and monitored through their execution, a project manager cannot wait for customer reviews on quality after the project closes.

-According to the American Society for Quality (ASQ), “Quality control consists of observation techniques and activities to fulfil requirements for quality.”
+According to the American Society for Quality (ASQ), “Quality control consists of observation techniques and activities to fulfill requirements for quality.”

 Quality control activities are used to assess whether the product or service meets the quality requirements specified in a project.
 They are:

 - Validating project deliverables